Bus, Taxi & Toy Train Fares To Darjeeling

 Reserved or private taxis are available at all places, shared jeeps are available at NJP station and Siliguri, Toy train originates from NJP station, and buses are available only at Siliguri main bus stand.
 Additionally there are also pre-paid taxi counters at both Bagdogra airport and NJP station where you can book a private taxi (small or a larger vehicle)

 The fares change with time and in this part of the country, they change more frequently than other places.
-Secondly, the private taxi fares can even vary depending on low or high tourist season.
-So the fares that I have given below are indicative.
-It's for you to get an idea about the cost of a local transport to Darjeeling depending on the mode of travel you choose.
+Secondly, the private taxi fares can vary considerably depending on low or high tourist season.
+When demands are high, the reserved taxi fares can sky rocket.
+The fares that I have given below are indicative and applicable under normal situation, so that you get an idea about the cost of a local transport to Darjeeling depending on the mode of travel you choose.

 There are plenty of private taxis available both outside the NJP (New Jalpaiguri) railway station and Bagdogra airport.
-The private taxis or cars are essentially of two types - small cars like Maruti Vans, WagonR etc which can take up to 4 passengers, and large ones like Scorpio, Sumo etc taking up to 7 passengers.
-While you can always take a private taxi/car from outside the station or airport, negotiate the rates and move for Darjeeling, it is advisable to take one from the Pre-Paid taxi counters.
+These are private commercial vehicles and have yellow number plates.
+The private taxis or cars are essentially of two types - small cars like Maruti Vans, WagonR, Alto etc which can take up to 4 passengers, and large ones like Scorpio, Sumo etc taking up to 7 passengers.
+While you can always take a private taxi from outside the station or airport, negotiate the rates and move to Darjeeling, it is advisable to take one from the Pre-Paid taxi counters.
+The pre-paid counters are run by the state department and they can track the driver and the car in case of any problems.

 The pre-paid taxi counter at NJP station is located just opposite to the station entrance.
-And the one at the airport is located at the arrival hall before the exit.
+It's a small kiosk outside the station building.
+The pre-paid counter at Bagdogra airport is located at the arrival hall before the exit.
 The rates are fixed and the cars & drivers tend to be more reliable.
 You are given a slip as you pay up the amount in advance.
 Hand over the slip to the driver once he drops you at Darjeeling.
 No other payment is required.

-Remember the taxis will drop you at the Darjeeling town center (i.e. either at the Chowk Bazaar stand or at Clubside Taxi stand next to Gandhi Road police point).
+Remember the taxis will drop you at Darjeeling town center (i.e. either at the Chowk Bazaar stand or at Clubside Taxi stand next to Gandhi Road police point).
 They can drop you right at your hotel entrance if your hotel is located close to the stand.
-Otherwise pay him some extra cash and he will drop you to your hotel.
-However some areas, like the mall area is closed to vehicles.
-If your hotel is located in such pedestrian only area, then you will need to either walk or take a porter from the stand.
+Otherwise the driver will ask for some extra money to drop you to your hotel.
+However some areas, like the mall area is closed to vehicles where taxis/cars are not allowed.
+If your hotel is located in such pedestrian-only area, then you will need to either walk or take a porter from the nearest taxi stand.

-Here are the indicative reserved taxi fares from NJP/Bagdogra airport to Darjeeling:
+Here are the indicative reserved taxi fares from NJP / Bagdogra to Darjeeling:

 NJP/Bagdogra to Darjeeling (Large Car): Rs.
 2200.00

 NJP/Bagdogra to Darjeeling (Small Car) Via Mirik: Rs.
 2500.00.
-One takes this route if one wants to stop at Mirik lake and also enjoy the wonderful tea gardens and scenic views along the way.
-This route is not as steep as the others.
+One takes this route if one wants to stop at Mirik, enjoy the lake at Mirik and also the wonderful tea gardens and scenic views along the way.
+This route is not as steep as the others but takes one hour more (usually about 4 hours+).

 NJP/Bagdogra to Mirik (Small Car): Rs.
 1500.00